dfed/SafeDI/README.md

 #### Instantiating objects

 In a manual DI system, it is common to directly call your dependencies‘ `init(…)` functions.
 When utilizing SafeDI, you must rely on `@Instantiated`-decorated properties to instantiate your dependencies for you.
 Calling a dependency‘s `init(…)` function directly effectively exits the SafeDI-built dependency tree, which removes property lifecycle guarantees.
+Similarly, you must call the generated `init()` function on your dependency tree‘s root and not its memberwise `init(…)` function in order to create the SafeDI dependency tree.

 To instantiate a dependency after a property‘s enclosing type is initialized, you must utilize an instantiated or received `Instantiator` or `ForwardingInstantiator` instance.